Friday 30th Race Headquarters, Hendre Hall, Tal y Bont, Bangor LL57 3YP

 A penalty of from three minutes to disqualification will be applied for:

-No dog or any other species running companion (including human)
+Dogs or any other species running companion are prohibited (including human)

 In the event of an emergency, ring 999, ask for police and then ask for mountain rescue.
 Give exact location (grid reference) to phone operator.
 Then contact race organisers.